LucaZampieri/hopsuisse.github.io/about.md

 * retrieve "running" data from [Datasport](https://www.datasport.com), the website of a sport event organizer, on which one can find results
-* run exploratory and statistical analysis on this data
+* run statistical analysis on this data
 * build a website to display the results of the previous part, and also to propose a more user-friendly way to look at the data than the Datasport website itself.